cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 a two-bit input value to determine an eight-bit product output.

-We use two one-bit by eight-bit multipliers to create the two partial products and then we can use an eight-bit adder to sum these two partial products to get the final result.
+We use two one-bit by eight-bit multipliers to create the two partial products, and then we use an eight-bit adder to sum these two partial products to get the final result.
 If the output overflows then the implementation should truncate by using the lower eight bits of the product.